-STC: The Panties, The Partner and The Profit; The School for Lies; Henry IV, Parts 1 and 2; Measure for Measure; The Heir Apparent; The Liar; The Dog in the Manger.
-NEW YORK: Broadway: Anastasia (Outer Critics Circle Award Nomination), A Gentleman’s Guide to Love and Murder (Tony, Drama Desk and Outer Critics Circle Awards Nominations), Present Laughter (Tony Award Nomination), Old Acquaintance, Butley, Hedda Gabler; Off-Broadway: Vineyard and Minetta Lane: Harry Clarke; Manhattan Theatre Club: Ripcord; Second Stage: Lips Together Teeth Apart, Modern Terrorism, All New People, Trust, The Water’s Edge; Playwrights Horizons: Rapture Blister Burn, Maple and Vine; Roundabout Theatre Company: The Understudy; Public Theater: Measure for Pleasure, Paris Commune; Lincoln Center: Observe the Sons of Ulster Marching Toward The Somme (Lucille Lortel Award), Chaucer in Rome.
-INTERNATIONAL: Disney’s The Hunchback of Notre Dame for the La Jolla and Paper Mill Playhouses, also Tokyo and Berlin; All New People for London’s West End, Manchester and Glasgow.
+STC: The Panties, The Partner and The Profit; The School for Lies; Henry IV, Part 1 and 2; Measure for Measure; The Heir Apparent; The Liar; The Dog in the Manger.
+NEW YORK: Broadway: Anastasia (Outer Critics Circle Award Nomination), A Gentleman’s Guide to Love and Murder (Tony, Drama Desk and Outer Critics Circle Award Nominations), Present Laughter (Tony Award Nomination), Old Acquaintance, Butley, Hedda Gabler.
+Off-Broadway: Vineyard / Minetta Lane: Harry Clarke; Manhattan Theatre Club: Ripcord; Second Stage: Lips Together Teeth Apart, Modern Terrorism, All New People, Trust, The Water’s Edge; Playwrights Horizons: Rapture Blister Burn, Maple and Vine; Roundabout Theatre Company: The Understudy; Public Theater: Measure for Pleasure, Paris Commune; Lincoln Center: Observe the Sons of Ulster Marching Toward the Somme (Lucille Lortel Award), Chaucer in Rome.
+INTERNATIONAL: La Jolla Playhouse / Paper Mill Playhouse /Tokyo / Berlin: Disney’s The Hunchback of Notre Dame; London West End / Manchester / Glasgow: All New People.
 OPERA: Metropolitan Opera: Samson et Dalila; L.A.
-Opera: The Ghosts of Versailles; Minnesota Opera: Dinner At Eight, Cosi Fan Tutti; Deutsche Oper Berlin: Il Trittico; Hungarian State Opera-Budapest: Lohengrin.
-TELEVISION: Julie’s Greenroom starring Julie Andrews for Netflix.
+Opera: The Ghosts of Versailles; Minnesota Opera: Dinner At Eight, Cosi Fan Tutti; Deutsche Oper Berlin: Il trittico; Hungarian State Opera-Budapest: Lohengrin.
+TELEVISION: Julie’s Greenroom (starring Julie Andrews; Netflix).
 TRAINING: Yale School of Drama.

 REGIONAL: Studio Theatre: Vietgone, Wig Out!, Cloud 9, The Torch Song Trilogy; Signature Theatre: Girlfriend, La Cage aux Folles, West Side Story, The Threepenny Opera, Dreamgirls; Ford’s Theatre: The Glass Menagerie; Woolly Mammoth Theatre: Guards at the Taj, The Totalitarians, You For Me For You, Mr. Burns: a post electric play, Gruesome Playground Injuries; Round House Theatre: The Legend of Georgia McBride, Caroline, or Change, NSFW, The Beauty Queen of Leenane, Ordinary Days, Bengal Tiger at the Baghdad Zoo; Olney Theater Center: In The Heights; Pointless Theatre Co: The Rite of Spring, Doctor Caligari, Sleeping Beauty: a Puppet Ballet.
 AWARDS: 2013 Helen Hayes Award for Outstanding Costume Design, multiple Helen Hayes Award nominations.
 TRAINING: University of Maryland: MFA in Costume Design.